Kalanga language: TjiTalaunda

-TJI-NANZWA
+TjiNanzwa

-The BaNanzwa get their name from the Kalanga word Nanzwa which refers to the direction "North".
+The BaNanzwa get their name from the Kalanga word Nanzwa which refers to the direction north.
 This basically means that they are the Bakalanga tribe who are found north of all other Bakalanga peoples and tribes.
-They speak the Nanzwa dialect(sometimes treated as a different language in its own right).
+They speak the Nanzwa dialect (sometimes treated as a different language in its own right).
 The language has slightly different pronunciations from the other dialects because of it mixing with other tribes they stay with.
 This Kalanga dialect is also spoken in other parts of Zimbabwe particularly the Hwange area where a huge number of the Bananzwa reside and have been for over a hundred years.
 TjiNanzwa is feared to be close to extinction because a very large number of the language users are adopting the three above mentioned dialects.

-TJIKALANGA PROPER (TJINDONDONDO)
+TjiKalanga proper (Tjindondondo)

 The last popular Kalanga dialect is the Tjindondondo dialect which is the main dialect of communication amongst the Bakalanga of that area.
 It is by far the largest, most spoken and most documented of the Kalanga language dialects holding a huge presence in both countries.
 Despite all the other language being used in different areas, Tjindondondo is considered to be more ancient to the others and more original since it has many similarities with all the others and can be understood by all the other speakers of the Kalanga dialects.
 This dialect is more widely used in the Bulilimamangwe districts as well as the Tsholotsho area.
 A lot of work has since been done and made on this dialect and the language has since then been resuscitated in schools in the country of Zimbabwe where it is an official language.

 The Kalanga language used to have many other dialects which seem to have gone or are going into disuse because the speakers of those dialects saw it better to adopt the dialects of the popular ones.
 Such dialects are the Nyai (Rozvi), Lemba (Remba), Lembethu (Rembethu), Twamamba (Xwamamba), Pfumbi, Jaunda (Jawunda, Jahunda), and †Romwe, †Peri.

-The Jawunda dialect was about to become extinct, however there are collaborations underway to help resuscitate the dialect to its former status,especially in its native district of Gwanda in Zimbabwe.
+The Jawunda dialect was about to become extinct, but there are collaborations underway to help resuscitate the dialect to its former status, especially in its native district of Gwanda in Zimbabwe.
 The natives in partnership with the government are helping the minority dialects get noticed and supported.